-—Trafficking Survivor, referred by HT Pro Bono
+Trafficking Survivor, referred by HT Pro Bono

-HT Pro Bono trains talented pro bono attorneys to represent trafficking victims in the United States.
+The Human Trafficking Pro Bono Legal Center trains talented pro bono attorneys to represent trafficking victims in the United States.
 It makes referrals on a case-by-case basis, providing mentoring and extensive technical assistance for complex civil, immigration, and criminal cases.
 HT Pro Bono attorneys monitor the developing case law, focusing on impact litigation in the federal courts.
 HT Pro Bono also conducts research and maintains a comprehensive database on federal civil trafficking cases.
 It works in concert with other groups to promote policy reform that will end the scourge of trafficking.

 In the ten years since Congress created a civil remedy, trafficking victims have filed just 155 cases.
 Pro bono attorneys give victims the chance to hold traffickers accountable, gain restitution, and reclaim their lives.